 You will get prompted for which backup to use.
 Make sure you pick the right one and the right date / time.

 - It will take a while and a restart or two.
 Plus it will not bring all your applications back.
-The next sync you do between your new iPad and iTunes will bring back your apps and the organization of them.
-And faster then the cloud will.
+The apps will be downloaded fairly quickly over WiFi.

-BTW, once your new iPad is working I suggest you go log out of iCloud on your old iPad.
-I also do a complete reset on it so that it is ready for the next users.
+BTW, and important, once your new iPad is working I suggest you go log out of iCloud on your old iPad, followed by logging out of the App store.
+I also do a complete reset on it so that it is ready for the next user.

 - I also suggest once your iPad is finished, and before you start testing things, to restart the iPad.
-I did not and had all the issues I mentioned below.
+I did not and had all the issues I mentioned below (one time but not the second or third).
 Many or most were fixed with a restart so I suggest you do it here proactively.
+Of note, on another migration time someone moved to a new iPad using these instructions they did not have the issues that required a restart.

 Problems I had, and solved!